 8. Control of Substances Hazardous to Health (COSHH)

 COSHH assessments identify the hazards and risks incurred from encountering substances in the areas of flats where any staff work or visit.
 Hazardous substances commonly at risk of exposure in communal areas of blocks of flats are materials and chemicals used for either cleaning or gardening.
-A hazard risk is not limited to substances solely labelled as hazardous.
+Pest control measures also fall under the purview of COSHH assessments, as they involve the handling and application of substances to manage pests effectively.

 Hazardous substances can include:

-• Paints and adhesives used directly in works on the building
+- Paints and adhesives used directly in works on the building

-• Fumes and particles produced during works on the building
+- Fumes and particles produced during works on the building

-• Excessive dust and bacteria that are naturally occurring
+- Excessive dust and bacteria that are naturally occurring

 All block managers have a duty to assess the risks from these materials.
 Whilst many materials display labels that list potential hazards, it is the duty of the block manager to ultimately decide what, if any, instructions need to be given to anyone handling the materials, as well as advising on the wearing of any protective clothing if necessary.